 The ears need to be checked and cleaned often to prevent infections, as is common to dogs with pendulous type ears.
 Make sure they are dried well to avoid leaving behind a moist environment and setting up an ideal breeding ground for mites.

-About the Beagle's HealthAmong the more common health problems of Beagle dogs that may affect the breed are: epilepsy, hypothyroidism, glaucoma, ear infections, and cherry eye.
+Beagle Information About HealthAmong the more common health problems of Beagle dogs that may affect the breed are: epilepsy, hypothyroidism, glaucoma, ear infections, and cherry eye.

 That being said, Beagle dogs are for the most part considered to be a healthy breed.